How to Find a Dental Practice for Sale

 Which street is the practice on?
 Which part of town?
 There are questions to examine here as well:

 By strategically choosing the location of your dental practice, you can position yourself for a larger patient base and long-term success in your career.
 Close proximity to other healthcare facilities, schools, or business centers can provide an excellent opportunity for growth.
-More importantly, getting the location right gives you a much better chance for a happy, personally fulfilling career.
+Getting the location right gives you a much better chance for a happy, personally fulfilling career.

 If you’re looking for a dental practice to buy, follow my 80/20 rule.
 It’s pretty simple: When you’re looking for a practice, you should spend 80% of your time networking with other dentists, especially grey-haired ones.
 That’s where most of my clients find their eventual practices, and it’s usually how you’ll find the best ones (the ones that never even hit the other market.